Principles for infrastructure support

 Academic units must provide a comprehensive induction for all new graduate researchers.
 The induction should include information about the facilities and resources available for graduate researchers and how these may be accessed.

-Academic units should ensure that graduate researchers are aware of ancillary student support services such as counselling, health, careers and employment, child care and English language support where required.
+Academic units should ensure that graduate researchers are aware of ancillary student support services such as Stop 1, counselling, health, professional development, careers and employment, child care, academic skills, and English language support where required.

 Specific facilities and resources

-All full-time graduate researchers should be provided with shared office accommodation that includes a sole-use desk, lockable filing cabinet and bookshelf facilities.
-Part-time graduate researchers should have shared accommodation and at least shared use of a desk.
+All full time graduate research students should be provided with shared office accommodation that includes a sole-use desk, lockable filing cabinet and bookshelf facilities.
+Part time graduate research students should have access to a work space, and at least shared use of a desk.
 It is acknowledged that some departments face major space and accommodation problems.
 The University is committed to improving the availability of office facilities for all graduate researchers.

-Graduate researchers must have access to on-campus computer facilities, internet and email.
+Graduate research students must have access to on-campus computer facilities, internet and email.

 'Off campus' graduate researchers must have reasonable access to University Internet services and other resources required to support their research and thesis preparation.

-Graduate researchers should be encouraged to present their work at conferences and academic units are encouraged to contribute to conference registration and attendance costs.
+Graduate research students should be encouraged to present their work at conferences, and academic units are encouraged to contribute to conference registration and attendance costs.
 Academic units should contribute toward doctoral candidate attendance to present at national conferences at least twice or at an international conference at least once during candidature.
 Research masters candidates should be supported for at least one national conference.

-Where possible, academic units should offer suitably qualified graduate researchers the opportunity to tutor, demonstrate or engage in other professional development activities, provided these activities do not impact negatively on timely completion.
+Where possible, academic units should offer suitably qualified graduate research students the opportunity to tutor, demonstrate or engage in other professional development activities, provided these activities do not impact negatively on timely completion.

-Academic units should encourage graduate researchers to make use of library resources and should meet the cost of approved inter-library loans.
+Academic units should encourage their graduate research students to make use of library resources and should meet the cost of approved inter-library loans.